Once upon a time…

 It was costly but the strongest of the Fomorians were killed and the rest driven permanently back into the sea.

 The rest of the people came from over the sea, the Milesians, to rejoin their kin.
-This should have been a joyous celebration but an accidental misunderstanding led to a very quick, brutal conflict which the Tuatha abandoned so they would not harm their kin.
+This should have been a joyous celebration.
+But an accidental misunderstanding led to a very quick, brutal conflict.
+The Tuatha abandoned the conflict so they would not harm their kin.

 They gave providence over their lands to their successors and, in return, were given lands which have various names.